Tyga Sued By Landlord For Allegedly Not Paying Rent & Damaging Los Angeles Home

 While the landlord insists he tried to settle the issue through mediation back in May, Tyga reportedly declined to figure it out.
 Now, the landlord is suing for breach of contract and seeking over $200,000 in damages.

-This sounds pretty similar to an issue Tyga encountered a few years back, when he was sued in 2018 for not paying rent at a Beverly Hills rental home; Makeup artist Mezghan Hussainy alleged that the rapper didn’t pay rent on her home that he had rented for $40,000 per month.
+This sounds pretty similar to an issue Tyga encountered a few years back when he was sued in 2018 for not paying rent at a Beverly Hills rental home.
+Makeup artist Mezghan Hussainy alleged that the rapper didn’t pay rent on her home that he had rented for $40,000 per month.

 Comments